Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 ## Changes

-- Decrease the number of nodes in the hidden layer from 10 to 8.
+- Use POTENTIAL evaluation
+- Increase POPULATION from 50 to 100

 ## Date